MARAEROA SCHOOLPARENTS' PAGE

 Visit the website (link below)

 Enter the email address you have given the school to send you communication.
 Click Get New Password.

 An email will be sent to you containing a link for you to click on.
 The link will take you to a page where you will see your new password.

 If you choose to, you can delete the automatically generated password and enter your own strong, secure password then click Reset Password.

 Enjoy reading, viewing and listening to your child’s learning.
 Become part of the conversation by writing a comment or adding a ‘Like’ to the post.

-At the beginning of the year stationery packs for years 2 – 6 are available to purchase at Warehouse Stationery in Porirua.
+At the beginning of the year stationery packs for years 2 – 6 will be provided and organised within the classroom.

 As part of the Welcome Pack, stationery for New Entrants are provided by the school at no cost to families.

 We are always excited when our whanau want to come in and share their expertise with us.
 We often need support with school trips, transport to events, cultural groups, and our senior tuputupu programme.

 If you are looking to help out around school please pop in, or contact the school office.